BDC Hamburger Icon

 What happens if my business doesn’t have a registered agent?

-If your business has registered as an LLC or a corporation, it must have a designated RA to remain compliant with state law.
-Failing to maintain a registered agent can lead to a domino effect of trouble for your company, including penalties and revocation of your business’s legal status.
+If your business has registered as an LLC or a corporation, it must have a designated registered agent to comply with state law.
+Failing to maintain a registered agent can lead to trouble for your company, including penalties and revocation of your business’s legal status.

 Instead of risking it all, be sure to add “designating a registered agent” to your entrepreneurial checklist early on.
 The peace of mind, extra privacy and added security will take you and your small business a long way.